taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see a view of Asoka's wide eyes, on a face somewhat thinner than before, from behind their face veil.
 The inside of the face veil shows the view that Iri sees, hanging onto the outside of the ship.

-Iri: *"Soka, they've reached the ship!"*
+Iri: *"Soka, they've reached the ship!!"*

 Asoka runs to a corner of the galley, where they kick open a panel, dump their food into one side of the opening, and squeeze themselves in towards the other side of the opening.
 They replace the panel and seal the edges with a fabric tape that, after a moment, integrates itself into the surrounding metal, and the panel seemingly disappears.